-NUR 440 RN WIP Professional Nursing V (6)
+NUR 440 RN\ WIP Professional Nursing V RN (6)

 This course is the first of two modular courses for students who are already registered nurses.
 The focus is on enhancing the student's knowledge and skills in using nursing theories, utilizing information technology, applying family and group dynamics, integrating complementary therapies, and working with interdisciplinary managed care in the health care system, when planning care for individuals, families and groups across the lifespan.
 The roles of the nurse in health promotion, restoration and maintenance and as a manager who collaborates with the multidisciplinary team are examined.
 There is emphasis on identifying problems which need to be addressed through research, and on examining cultural, environmental, political and economical factors influencing the health care system.

-Pre/Corequisites: NUR 440RNL, MCT 305, HRM 309 or MCT 435, MAT 123.
-Offered in the spring semester.
-RN License required for entry.
+Pre/Corequisites: NUR 440RNL.
+Offered in the spring semester. \ RN License required for entry.
 Distance learning format available based on enrollment.

-NUR 440 RNL Clinical V (2)
+NUR 440 RNL Clinical Nursing V RN (2)